USM4/cppv2/cpp05/README.md

 **THROW :**

 >An exception in C++ can be thrown using the throw keyword.
 When a program encounters a throw statement, then it immediately terminates the current function and starts finding a matching catch block to handle the thrown exception.

+**TYPE CASTING**

+> Dynamic cast is a type of casting operation in C++ that is performed during runtime.
+It is primarily used for safely converting pointers or references to base classes into pointers or references of derived classes.
+Dynamic cast is part of the C++ type casting operators, and it is typically used in situations where you want to check the actual type of an object before performing a cast.